About Grey Matters CU

-Grey Matters Columbia University is a literary neuroscience journal dedicated to evolving the way we approach, discuss, and research the subject area.
+Grey Matters Columbia University is a literary undergraduate neuroscience journal dedicated to evolving the way we approach, discuss, and research neuroscience and its connections to other areas of study.
 Neuroscience has an intimidating stigma attached to the field, and our mission is to break down that intellectual barrier to permit the knowledge of neuroscience to be accessible and available to all.
 We wish for a conversation about neuroscience to happen as casually as a conversation about the newest blockbuster movie.
-Neuroscience is fun, dynamic, and universal, and our goal is to spread our passion, work, and research with you in an engaging way.

-The goal of Grey Matters CU is to convey the interdisciplinary nature of science, especially neuroscience, to individuals both inside and outside of the STEM field.
-We cover topics across a range of disciplines from linguistics to the visual arts, and plan to continue exploring this fascinating intersection of neuroscience with other academic disciplines.
+Our goal is to convey the interdisciplinary nature of science, particularly neuroscience, to individuals both inside and outside of the STEM field.
+We have covered topics across a range of disciplines from linguistics to the visual arts, and will continue to explore the intersection of neuroscience with other academic disciplines.
 We both welcome and encourage all students, faculty, and community members, no matter their areas of study and work, to engage with the magazine.
-We aim to forge a membership and readership community that reflects the intellectual diversity of Columbia University and New York City at large.
+We aim to forge a membership and readership community that reflect the intellectual diversity of Columbia University and New York City at large.

 Our polished, final publication that can be shared with our community is only the result of hours upon hours of brainstorming topic ideas, researching scientific literature, sketching potential illustrations, editing for accessibility and clarity, and—most importantly—collaboration between our team members.
 We have five divisions that make up our publication team.
 Check out the "Get Involved" tab if you're interested in joining the GMCU, and feel free to reach out to any of our division heads with specific questions!